Where To Eat The Best Street Food In Ho Chi Minh City, Vietnam

 We’ve all got a bit confused here, haven’t we?

-Let’s start again, and stick to what we know; insider tips, street food recommendations, and the very best versions of the very best Vietnamese dishes.
-Here’s our guide on where to eat in Ho Chi Minh City, the IDEAL restaurants, stalls, shophouses and everything in between.
+Pedants (hopefully) dispensed with, let’s start again, and stick to what we know; insider tips, street food recommendations, and the very best versions of the very best Vietnamese dishes.
+Here’s our guide on where to eat the best street food in Ho Chi Minh City.

 Bun Thit Nuong Chi Tuyen (District 1)